bharris47/niko-exercises/exercises/sorting/README.md

 ## Objective

 This exercise is meant to challenge your grasp on how streams differ from in-memory data types like `list`.
-Both lists and generators are iterable (i.e. you can iterate over them with a `for` loop), but only lists allow acces at specific indices (e.g. `my_list[0]`).
+Both lists and generators are iterable (i.e. you can iterate over them with a `for` loop), but only lists allow access at specific indices (e.g. `my_list[0]`).
 Because a stream is potentially never-ending, such as in the case of a Kafka topic, we must consume the stream to access further elements.

 In this exercise we will implement a function `sorted_stream` which will take as an argument some arbitrary number of streams.
 These streams are sorted ascendingly within themselves, but there is no guaranteed ordering between streams.
 For example, Stream 1 may contain [1, 3, 5] while Stream 2 contains [2, 4, 6], but no stream will contain something like [5, 2, 8, 6...].
 Your task is to combine these streams into a single ordered stream.
 Your solution should be implemented as a generator.
 Following on the previous example, if given Stream 1 and Stream 2, your function should generate [1, 2, 3, 4, 5, 6].